pulibrary/ops-catchall/projects/springshare_docs/libcal_docs/events.md

 ### Manage Calendar Categories

-Categories can be added to events on our calendars to make them filterable for users on the main calendar page.
+Categories can be added to events on our calendars to make them filterable for users on the main library website [calendar page](https://libcal.princeton.edu/calendar/events).
 You can also send a link from a filtered category to show users only events in that category.
 Only admins in LibCal can manage categories at the Calendar level.
 To do this:

 1. Open any calendar and click on the ```Categories``` tab in the top navigation (Note: each calendar has different categories and you'll want to check with the calendar owner before making any changes).